-Liners for cloth nappies are all about catching the poo and making it a bit easier to deal with, you place it between the nappy and the baby to catch the solid waste.
-They also act as a barrier to protect your nappies from nappy rash creams.
-Fleece liners also act as a ‘stay dry’ liner which is useful for night time use with organic cloth nappies.
+Liners for cloth nappies are all about catching the poo and making it a bit easier to deal with.
+You place it between the nappy and the baby to catch the solids (poo).
+They can also act as a barrier to protect your nappies from nappy rash creams.
+Fleece liners also act as a ‘stay dry’ liner which is very useful to use with cotton or bamboo nappies because they can end up becoming wet next to your babies skin, particularly when used for long periods at night.
 There are two types of liners, disposable paper ones or fabric re-usable ones.
 So what are the main differences between the two?
-(Can I just say to any prospective cloth parents reading this who are horrified at the thought of dealing with poo – whatever nappy system you use you will be dealing with your babies solid waste and in my opinion there is nothing more horrific than wrapping a poo up in a disposable plastic nappy and letting it sit in your bin for a week or two, far better and much less smelly that the poo is flushed down the toilet!)

 Reusable Cloth Nappy Liners